redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Unique ID|access-control-cluster-role-bindings
 Description|Tests that a Pod does not specify ClusterRoleBindings.
 Result Type|normative
 Suggested Remediation|In most cases, Pod's should not have ClusterRoleBindings.
 The suggested remediation is to remove the need for ClusterRoleBindings, if possible.
+Cluster roles and cluster role bindings discouraged unless absolutely needed by CNF (often reserved for cluster admin only).
 Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.2.10 and 5.3.6
-Exception Process|There is no documented exception process for this.
-Tags|common,telco,access-control
+Exception Process|Reserved for cluster admin, exceptions possible Tags|common,telco,access-control
 |**Scenario**|**Optional/Mandatory**|
 |Extended|Mandatory|